-After 48 hours, you can confirm that Student Health has received the correct information by going to My ASU and clicking on "Check Your Registration Eligibility Status".
+-- After 48 hours, you can confirm that Student Health has received the correct information by visiting the main ASU website and logging on to My ASU (at the top), and clicking on "Check Your Registration Eligibility Status".
 If immunization information is missing, you will receive a message about what you must still provide.

-Rubeola immunity is all that is needed at the 3 Arizona public universities.
-In 2016 a rubeola titre costs $35 and a MMR shot costs $67 at the ASU Student Health Center.
+-- Rubeola immunity is all that is needed at the 3 Arizona public universities.
+(In 2016 a rubeola titre cost $35 and a MMR shot cost $67 at the ASU Student Health Center.)

 How to register for your summer course:

-To find ASU tuition and fees.
+To find ASU tuition and fees, visit http://students.asu.edu/tuitionandfees .
 Click on "Tuition and fees schedules", etc.

 How to apply to the Master of Natural Science